Gavi, Kerala

-Gavi (/ml/) is a village in Konni taluk Pathanamthitta district, Kerala, India.The nearest railway station is Thiruvalla (120 km).
+Gavi (/ml/) is a village in Pathanamthitta district in Thiruvalla, Kerala, India.The nearest railway station is Thiruvalla (120 km).
 It is located 28 km southwest of Vandiperiyar, a town in Idukki on N.H 220, the highway connecting Kollam and Madurai.
 Until 2012, Gavi was not known to many people and it became a major tourist destination after the release of Malayalam movie Ordinary, which was mainly shot at Gavi.